asappresearch/flambe/README.md

 [![Documentation Status](https://readthedocs.org/projects/flambe/badge/?version=latest)](https://flambe.ai/en/latest/?badge=latest)

 Flambé is a Python framework built to accelerate the development of machine learning research.
-Flambé connects the dots between a curated set of libraries to provide a unified experience.

 With Flambé you can: